During the pandemic, many states considered law firms to be essential services when issuing stay-at home orders.

 When looking at this question on how to reopen offices, law firms likely have several options.

-Do you have to open your office just because restrictions have been lifted in your area?
+Do you have to open your office just because your area has lifted restrictions?
 No. Law firms can absolutely be open to the public without their physical offices remaining open.
-If your firm is fine operating either remotely or with strong social distancing, there is no rush to go back to a storefront operation.
+If your firm is fine operating remotely or with strong social distancing, there is no rush to go back to a storefront operation.

 The second option is, of course, to reopen your law office.
 Does this mean going back to the status quo?
 Also no. You’ll need to reopen your law office with new safety plans in place for yourself, your staff, and your clients.